 Urban areas especially need more places for bees to thrive.
 Homes without a garden or outside area can help by planting a window box with pollinator friendly herbs or flowers.

-Urbee sells a selection of organically grown herbs and plants at craft fairs and events This year we are growing a selection of annual and perennial plants.
+Urbee sells a selection of organically grown plants and herbs at events This year we are growing a selection of annual and perennial plants.
 We aim to grow different plants which will provide nectar and pollen most of the year round as different bees are active throughout the year.